 Schematic of the DUNE experiment and the probability to detect neutrinos according to covered distance

-DUNE is a long-baseline neutrino oscillation experiment.
-It is the flagship particle physics experiment in the US pursued by an international collaboration of almost 1000 physicist from around the world.
+The Deep Underground Neutrino Experiment (DUNE) is a long-baseline neutrino oscillation experiment.
+It is the flagship particle physics experiment in the US pursued by an international collaboration of almost 1000 physicists from around the world.
 The DUNE Experiment will use state-of-the-art Liquid Argon

 Time-Projection Chamber (LArTPC) technology for the massive neutrino